• Skip to primary navigation

 three pieces of painted toast

-Toppings for your Painted Toast
+🔝 Add Toppings to your Painted Toast!

 We simply buttered our colorful toast, but there are a ton of other ways to sweeten this colorful treat.
 Here are a few suggested toppings: